 Public officers should do what is right

 One distinctive feature of democracy is the right of the people to expect and demand good governance from elected officials.
 It is also the duty of the latter to perform creditably.
-That, in a nutshell, is the essence of public trust.
+That, in a nutshell is the whole essence of public trust.
 In Nigeria, however, this noble relationship has for long been misapplied such that public expectations of office holders in the country seem to be at conflict with national aspirations.
 It is then little surprise that many of the overpaid politicians and public officials have continued to fleece the very people they are supposed to protect and yet walk the streets free.

 A former governor once lamented on national television that the inability of public officers to function well is due to the demands of money and other personal gratifications from the people they are supposed to serve.
 Government functionaries, he explained, often lose concentration and divert funds meant for development to satisfy the need of individuals or groups within their various communities.
 In other words, public office holders expend the resources put in their trust to preserve their positions through satisfying the personal needs of their constituents and with that, it becomes difficult to deliver on the core responsibilities of government.